Nonlinear Stability of Static N\'eel Walls in Ferromagnetic Thin Films: Perturbation equations and spectral stability

-In order to establish the perturbation equations, consider a solution $\brt(x) + u(x,t)$ to the reduced dynamic equation \eqref{reddyneq}.
-Here $u$ is the perturbation of the static N\'eel wall's phase which, by the boundary conditions on the real line, must satisfy
+In order to establish the perturbation equations, we consider a solution $\brt(x) + u(x,t)$ to the dynamic equation \eqref{reddyneq}.
+Here, $u$ is the perturbation of the static N\'eel wall's phase, which, by the boundary conditions at infinity, must satisfy

 Upon substitution into \eqref{reddyneq}, we obtain the following nonlinear equation for the perturbation,

 In view of \eqref{defL0}, equation \eqref{nlpert} can be recast as

 where $\cL u$ is the linearization around $\brt$ of $\nabla \mathcal{E}(\brt + u)$ acting on the perturbation $u$, and